Bangor ME criminal defense lawyer

 Contact a Criminal Defense Attorney

-If you are charged with a crime, you need a criminal defense lawyer in Bangor ME who has dealt with multiple criminal cases at the state and federal level fighting for you.
-Call a skilled defense attorney from David Bate at (207) 945-3233 to set up free consultation and discuss what we can do to help.
+If you are charged with a crime, you need a criminal defense lawyer in Bangor, Maine who has dealt with multiple criminal cases at the state and federal level fighting for you.
+Call a skilled defense attorney from David Bate Law Office at (207) 945-3233 to set up free consultation and discuss what we can do to help.

 At David Bate Law Office, we understand that if you’re facing criminal charges you may also have questions regarding your case and the charges themselves.
 As we have dealt with thousands of different cases, we know how this experience can be quite stressful.
 At David Bate Law Office, it is our primary goal to make sure you receive high caliber representation, the answers you deserve, and the appropriate assistance you need.